monk1337/resp/README.md

 | [thecvf](https://openaccess.thecvf.com/menu) | ✅    |

 I'm constantly working on new projects, and I'm excited to continue adding to my collection.
-If you'd like to support my work and help fuel my passion, consider buying me a coffee!
+If you'd like to support my work and help fuel my passion, consider buying me a coffee :)

 <p align="center">
 <br>